cybernetics/sly/README.md

  * Representations and their computed methods are cached
  * Code follows the MooTools philosophy, respecting strict standards, throwing no warnings and using meaningful variable names

-## Credits

-The parse and compute algorithm is not based on other frameworks, but:

- * Collection of combinators and pseudo-classes is based on MooTools and the additional custom pseudo-classes on jQuery.
- * Thanks to [Steven Levithan](http://blog.stevenlevithan.com/), the master of regular expressions, for all the optimisation tips.

 ## The Tale About The "Why"

 I started with the first version of Sly as [MooTools](http://mootools.net) [branch](http://svn.mootools.net/branches/NewSelectorParser/) in February 2008.